Margaret Gray Evans

-Margaret Gray Evans (August 21, 1830 – September 7, 1906) was the wife of Territorial Governor John Evans and was a philanthropist.
+Margaret Gray Evans (August 21, 1830 – September 7, 1906) was the wife of Territorial Governor John Evans and a philanthropist.
 She arrived in Denver when it was a rough city, having grown up in a privileged home in Maine.
 Evans was First Lady of Colorado for her husband and her son-in-law, Samuel Hitt Elbert, who was a widower when he became governor.
 She was known for creating Denver society for the manner in which she entertained in what was the executive manor in Colorado.
 She assisted her husband on his educational and civil projects, and created her own.
 She founded the Denver Orphan's Home and was involved in the establishment of literary and charitable organizations.
 She was also active on boards of the University of Denver.
 She was the mother of William Gray Evans and Anne Evans.

 Early life and education

 Margaret Patten Gray was born on August 21, 1830, in Bowdoinham, Maine.
 She was one of nine children born to Susan Felton Gray and Samuel Gray, a lawyer and shipbuilder.